magento/magento2/README.md

+# The Magento Signifyd module overview

-The Magento_Signifyd module provides integration with [Signifyd](https://www.signifyd.com/) fraud protection tool.
+The Magento_Signifyd module provides integration with the [Signifyd](https://www.signifyd.com/) fraud protection tool.

-#### Introduction
+## Introduction

+The module implementation allows to:

-Current implementation allows to create a [case](https://www.signifyd.com/docs/api/#/reference/cases) for the placed order, automatically retrieves [guarantee](https://www.signifyd.com/docs/api/#/reference/guarantees) for a created case and can cancel Signifyd guarantee on the order canceling.
+ - create the Signifyd [case](https://www.signifyd.com/docs/api/#/reference/cases) for a placed order
+ - automatically receive the Signifyd [guarantee](https://www.signifyd.com/docs/api/#/reference/guarantees) for a created case
+ - automatically cancel a guarantee when the order is canceled.

-Magento integration uses Signifyd API and all needed technical details can be found in the [Signifyd API docs](https://www.signifyd.com/docs/api/#/introduction/).
+Magento integration uses the Signifyd API; see the [Signifyd API docs](https://www.signifyd.com/docs/api/#/introduction/) for technical details.

-Magento_Signifyd module has extension points for 3d-party developers marked with `@api` annotation:
+For external developers, the module contains these extension points (marked with `@api` annotation):

- - `CaseInterface` - common absraction for a Signifyd case entity, provides methods to set or retrieve all case data fields.
+ - `CaseInterface` - common absraction for the Signifyd case entity, provides methods to set or retrieve all case data fields.
- - `CaseManagementInterface` - contains methods to create new case entity or retrieve existing for a specified order.
+ - `CaseManagementInterface` - contains methods to create a new case entity or retrieve existing for a specified order.
- - `CaseCreationServiceInterface` - provides an ability to create case entity for a specified order and send request thru Signifyd API to create a new case.
+ - `CaseCreationServiceInterface` - provides an ability to create case entity for a specified order and send request through the Signifyd API to create a new case.
- - `CaseRepositoryInterface` - describes methods to work with case entity.
+ - `CaseRepositoryInterface` - describes methods to work with a case entity.
- - `GuaranteeCreationServiceInterface` - allows to send request thru Signifyd API to create new case guarantee.
+ - `GuaranteeCreationServiceInterface` - allows to send request through the Signifyd API to create a new case guarantee.
- - `GuaranteeCancelingServiceInterface` - allows to send request thru Signifyd API to cancel Signifyd case guarantee.
+ - `GuaranteeCancelingServiceInterface` - allows to send request through the Signifyd API to cancel the Signifyd case guarantee.
- - `CaseSearchResultsInterface` - might be used by `CaseRepositoryInterface` to retrieve list of case entities by specific conditions.
+ - `CaseSearchResultsInterface` - might be used by `CaseRepositoryInterface` to retrieve a list of case entities by specific conditions.

-To update case(guarantee) entity data Magento implementation uses [Signifyd Webhooks](https://www.signifyd.com/docs/api/#/reference/webhooks) mechanism.
+To update entity data for a case or guarantee this module uses the [Signifyd Webhooks](https://www.signifyd.com/docs/api/#/reference/webhooks) mechanism.
-New created case entity will have `PENDING` status for a case and guarantee.
+Newly created case entity will have `PENDING` status for a case and guarantee.
 After receiving Webhook, both statuses will be changed to appropriate Signifyd statuses.

-#### Customization
+## Customization

-Signifyd service collects a lof of different information related for order (all fields described in [API](https://www.signifyd.com/docs/api/#/reference/cases/create-a-case)), most of these fields are optional but some of them are required (like `avsResponseCode`, `cvvResponseCode`), so, for more accurate calculations,3d party integrations, like payment methods, might provide some additional details, like CVV/AVS response codes.
+The Signifyd service collects a lot of information about an order (all fields described in [API](https://www.signifyd.com/docs/api/#/reference/cases/create-a-case)), most of these fields are optional but some of them are required (like `avsResponseCode`, `cvvResponseCode`).
+So, for more accurate calculations, external integrations, like payment methods, might provide some additional details, like CVV/AVS response codes.

-The 3d party payment methods can implement `\Magento\Payment\Api\PaymentVerificationInterface` to provide AVS/CVV mapping from specific codes to [EMS standard](http://www.emsecommerce.net/avs_cvv2_response_codes.htm) and register these mappers in custom payment module `condig.xml` file.
+The custom payment methods can implement `\Magento\Payment\Api\PaymentVerificationInterface` to provide AVS/CVV mapping from specific codes to [EMS standard](http://www.emsecommerce.net/avs_cvv2_response_codes.htm) and register these mappers in the `condig.xml` file of a custom payment module.
-For example, the mappers registration might look similar to the next:
+For example, the mappers registration might look like this:

 ```xml
 <default>